Plans in place for busy bank holiday on Southend’s seafront

 The Council’s waste contractor, Veolia, is putting extra staff on standby to quickly respond to any issues of beach littering.
 Their beach-combing machines will be combing the beaches during the mornings to prepare for visitors while litter pickers will patrol the beaches in the evening to pick up any litter left behind.
 Staff from the council’s waste team will also be part of a high-visibility presence over the weekend.

 Extra beach bins will be made available across the central seafront, with flags helping visitors to locate these on the popular Jubilee Beach.

-Southend Business Improvement District (BID) will be continuing to promote its wristband scheme, which aims to reunite lost children with their families.
+Southend Business Improvement District (BID) will be continuing to promote its “Keeping Together” wristband scheme, which aims to reunite lost children and vulnerable adults with their families.

-Southend BID has produced the wristbands for children to wear on which parents or carers can write their name and contact number.
-In the event, the youngster gets separated or becomes lost, a phone call to the number can help reunite them with family.
+Southend BID has produced the wristbands for children and vulnerable adults to wear, on which parents or carers can write their name and contact number.
+In the event they get separated or become lost, a phone call to the number can help reunite them with family.

-Further information about the scheme – and where to get a wrist band – can be found here
+Further information about the scheme – and where to get a wrist band – can be found on the Visit Southend website.